 You’ll also find a smaller waterfall within the park, which José created and named after his daughter, Teresa Falls.

-Paronella Park is 100% carbon neutral
+Paronella Park uses 100% carbon neutral energy

 While Paronella Park may use a fair amount of electricity daily, from powering the spotlights during the Darkness Falls Tour or electric vehicle charger (yes – they have one onsite), it’s 100 percent carbon neutral.